 The dialogue is not very expressive at all and the best parts do not come from the main protagonist.
 Aside from making a lot of weird references to obscure movies he’s seen, he doesn’t say anything that interesting.
 A few of the supporting characters, on the other hand, are quite amusing.
 Fire Eyes is great.
 Watching her appear out of lighting is pretty amusing to watch.
 The alchemist Blimp does a fun visual gag by pulling a bunch of things out of a dead fish.
 My favorite by far was Tiny the Barbarian, who says little but always has great lines to say and is ironically named Tiny, despite being very large.
 When the protagonist points this out he responds, “Tiny loves irony.”

 While it may seem unfair to make too many comparisons to Secret of Mana, one of its key features was the ability to play cooperatively with up to three players.
-Secret of Evermore missed out on a golden opportunity to make the game cooperative and have a second player play as the dog.
-I’m sure there were some issues with making that happen and there are some sections of the game where you only play as one character each, but it still would have been more fun to have the option to have another player play alongside you.
+Secret of Evermore missed out on a golden opportunity to allow a second player to play as the dog.
+I’m sure there were some issues with making that happen.
+After all, there are some sections of the game where you only play as one character each.
+However, it still would have been more fun to have the option to have another person playing alongside you.

 Secret of Evermore is a giant mixed bag of weird things.
-It has a lot of incredibly bizarre dialog that feels like it was inspired by a combination of Last Action Hero and Mystery Science Theatre 3000 (as well as a ton of other movie references I’m probably not getting) and it feels ostensibly 90s, but there are so many lovable things about it that it just holds a very special place in my heart, but I also wish that it could have been just a little bit more.
+It has a lot of incredibly bizarre dialog that feels like it was inspired by a combination of Last Action Hero and Mystery Science Theatre 3000.
+It all feels ostensibly 90s and it just holds a very special place in my heart.
+I just wish that it could have been a bit more.